Citizenship

 Malta citizens are permitted to have dual citizenship.
 A person does not have to give up their original passport to get a Maltese one.

-One will only be allowed to retain the citizenship of both countries if the state of origin allows dual citizenship.
-Some countries such as China, Japan, India and Thailand prevent their citizens from getting multiple citizenship.
-If their nationals acquire Malta passports, they will need to renounce their previous citizenship.
+One can only retain the citizenship of both countries if the state of origin allows dual citizenship.
+Some countries, such as China, Japan, India, and Thailand, prevent their citizens from getting multiple citizenship.
+If their nationals acquire Malta passports, they must renounce their previous citizenship.

 Final notes on getting Malta citizenship for exceptional services by direct investment